IBM/kif/docs/tutorial.md

 The filter above matches statements whose subject has label "Joan of Arc" and value is a time value.
 The result is a stream of statements obtained by combining (by default, interleaving) the streams produced by `mx`'s children.
 The first statement shown above comes from Wikidata, the second from DBpedia, and the third from FactGrid.
 The three concern the date of death of Joan of Arc but, because they come from distinct sources, they use different IRIs for the item "Joan of Arc" and the property "date of death".
 Also, while Wikidata and FactGrid agree on the date, 8th June 1431, the DBpedia asserts that the event took place on 30th May 1431.

 The mixer store tends to be more useful when the child stores adopt the same namespace, or at least can handle entities in the namespaces of the other children.
 This is the case, for example, of the [DBpedia SPARQL mappings][kif_lib.compiler.sparql.mapping.dbpedia.DBpediaMapping], which can handle Wikidata properties.
-In contrast, the [FactGrid SPARQL mappings][kif_lib.compiler.sparql.mapping.factgrid.FactGrid] use a namespace that is completely separate from Wikidata's and cannot handle Wikidata entities (at least for now).
+In contrast, the [FactGrid SPARQL mappings][kif_lib.compiler.sparql.mapping.factgrid.FactGridMapping] use a namespace that is completely separate from Wikidata's and cannot handle Wikidata entities (at least for now).

 KIF also comes with SPARQL mappings for PubChem, which is one of the largest open databases of chemical data.
-KIF's [PubChem SPARQL mappings][kif_lib.compiler.sparql.mapping.pubchem.PubChem] support Wikidata properties natively.
+KIF's [PubChem SPARQL mappings][kif_lib.compiler.sparql.mapping.pubchem.PubChemMapping] support Wikidata properties natively.
 This includes properties for universal chemical identifiers which can be used for matching compounds across knowledge sources.
 In the example below, we create a mixer store `mx_wd_pc` combining both, Wikidata and PubChem SPARQL stores, and then use it to obtain annotated statements about the molecular mass of a given chemical (namely, benzene) from these sources:

 ```py linenums="1"
 kb_wd = Store('wikidata', extra_references=[[wd.stated_in(wd.Wikidata)]])